HackYourFuture/JavaScript1/fundamentals/oop_classes.md

 ### Constructor Functions (pre-ES6) and the `new` keyword

-In the example below we use a function that is used in conjunction with the `new` keyword.
+In the example below, instead of using object literals,  we use a function in conjunction with the `new` keyword to create objects.
 Such a function is called a **constructor** function, and, by convention, we start its name with an uppercase letter.

 When a function is called and preceded by the `new` keyword, something special happens.
 The JavaScript engine creates a new, empty object and assigns that object to the `this` variable.